Marcosl14/Marcosl14/README.md

 ## 💪 Professional Background
 - :mortar_board: Since 2012 I´m graduated as an Electromechanical Engineering and since 2020 I´m studying to become a Programming Technician.
 - :computer: Working very hard to become a Programmer.
+- :sparkler: Currently working for ZF as an Engineer.

 ## 👀 Interests